 Passing wind is a normal occurrence for healthy individuals.
 Most people release flatulence at least 14 times per day.
-While that’s a lot of tooting, older folks have the unbecoming reputation for passing gas more frequently than younger people.
+While that’s a lot, older folks have the unbecoming reputation for passing gas more frequently than younger people.
 Here’s a look at why flatulence increases with age.

 The amount of gas a person passes depends on varying factors, including diet and medications.
 Additionally, certain health conditions can cause an individual to experience more gas.
 Older folks are likely to pass more wind for the following commonplace reasons.